Does it matter if our very monetary system is at risk?

 The issue is whether our personally accumulated U.S. Dollars will become worth even more as a global currency in the foreseeable future or in fact become altogether worthless as a monetary system by the end of this decade.

 You could buy all the stocks and mutual funds you want in the 2010’s; buy all the best foreclosure real estate, stock up with piles and piles of all the gold and silver you want.
 But I’m telling you, if you call this shot wrong – Inflation of Deflation – your plans could all be for naught.

-key questions of concern YOU should be asking in protecting your own security are:
+The key questions of concern that YOU should be asking in protecting your own security are:

-How would life in America be different under scenarios of severe inflation or deflations.
+- How would life in America be different under scenarios of severe inflation or deflation?.

 DEFLATION A Bubble Bursts, Money Dries Up

 John Kenneth Galbraith (October 15, 1908 – April 29, 2 006) was one of the leading chroniclers of the Stock Market Crash of 1929 and the Great Depression of the 1930s.
 As Galbraith described in a 1970’s filmed documentary: